romansky/Contractor/README.md

 ## Lawyer

-One option to use Contracts is a Laweyer
+One option to use Contracts is to get yourself a Laweyer

 	Lawyer = require('contractor').Lawyer